-Club foot (talipes equinovarus) is a deformity of the foot and ankle that a baby can be born with.
+Talipes equinovarus (once called club foot) is a deformity of the foot and ankle that a baby can be born with.
 It is not clear exactly what causes talipes.
 In most cases, it is diagnosed by the typical appearance of a baby's foot after they are born.
 The Ponseti method is now a widely used treatment for talipes.
-This treatment gives good results for most children and so major surgery is not usually needed to correct the foot deformity.
+This treatment gives good results for most children and so surgery is not usually needed to correct the foot deformity.

 What is talipes?

 Talipes is also known as club foot.
 It is a deformity of the foot and ankle that a baby can be born with.
-In about half of babies that are born with talipes, both feet are affected.
-Talipes means the ankle and foot and equinovarus refers to the position that the foot is in (see below).
+In about half of babies born with talipes, both feet are affected.
+'Talipes' means the ankle and foot; 'equinovarus' refers to the position that the foot is in (see below).
 Talipes is a congenital condition.
-(A congenital condition is a condition that you are born with.)
+A congenital condition is a condition that you are born with.

-If a baby has talipes, their foot looks a typical way.
-Their foot points downwards at their ankle (doctors call this position equinus).
+If a baby has talipes, their foot points downwards at their ankle (doctors call this position equinus).
 The heel of their foot is turned inwards (doctors call this position varus).
-The middle section of their foot is also twisted inwards and their foot appears quite short and wide.
-It stays (is fixed) in this position and cannot be moved into a normal foot position.
+The middle section of their foot is also twisted inwards so their foot appears quite short and wide.
+It cannot be gently moved into a normal foot position.

-The baby's foot is held in this position because the Achilles tendon at the back of the baby's heel is very tight and the tendons on the inside of their leg have also shortened.
+The baby's foot is kept in this position because the Achilles tendon at the back of the baby's heel is very tight and the tendons on the inside of their leg have become shortened.

-If nothing is done to correct the problem, as the baby develops and learns to stand, they will not be able to stand with the sole of their foot flat on the ground.
+If nothing is done to correct the problem, as the baby learns to stand, they will not be able to put the sole of their foot flat on the ground.

-In some babies, the position that they hold their foot in may look as if they have talipes but, in fact, their foot can be moved easily into a normal position.
+Some babies hold their foot in a position that can look as if they have talipes but, in fact, their foot can be moved easily into a normal position.
 These babies do not have true talipes.

 What causes talipes?

 It is not clear exactly why talipes develops.
-It is thought that there may possibly be some genetic factors involved.
-If you have had a baby born with talipes, there is about a 3-4 in 100 chance that a brother or sister born after them will also have talipes equinovarus.
-Babies born to a parent who has talipes also have an increased risk of being born with the problem themselves.
+It is thought that there may be genetic factors involved.
+If you have had a baby born with talipes, there is about a 3-4 in 100 chance that a brother or sister born after them will also have the condition.
+Babies born to a parent who has talipes also have an increased risk of being born with talipes themselves.
 If both parents have talipes, this risk is higher.
 Talipes may also have something to do with the position of the baby's foot when the baby is in the womb.

 In most cases (around 4 out of 5), the baby has no other problems apart from the talipes.
-However, in around 1 in 5 babies born with talipes, the baby also has another problem.
-Most commonly, such problems include:
+However, in around 1 in 5 babies who are born with talipes, there is also another problem.
+These problems may include:

-- Spina bifida - a condition where the bones of the spine don't form properly, causing the nerves of the spine to lose protection and become damaged.
+- Spina bifida - a condition where the bones of the spine don't form properly, which can lead to damage to the nerves of the spine.

 - Cerebral palsy - a general term that describes a group of conditions that cause movement problems.
-See separate leaflet called Cerebral Palsy for further details.
+See separate leaflet called Cerebral Palsy for more details.